diarrabell/DRL-Recommenders/Retail_Rocket_Data/README.md

     - The fourth cell processes the data for training.
 All files are in the src folder, and the bolded files are from the SA2C source code.
         - Download the Retail Rocket zip file from Kaggle (`download.sh`)
         - Create sessions from events.csv and split into training, validation, and test sessions (**`preprocess_and_split.py`**)
-        - Create item features from item_properties_part1.csv and item_properties_part1.csv (`item_features.py`)
+        - Create item features from item_properties_part1.csv and item_properties_part1.csv (`item_features.py`).
+Please note that the resulting file is only used in `RR_SNQN_Recommender_w_item_features.ipynb`.
         - Create the replay buffer (**`replay_buffer.py`**)
     - The fifth cell trains the model and evaluates it on the validation sessions, then evaluates it on the test sessions.
-(The original files for training have been upgraded to TensorFlow 2 and have been renamed to end with "new".)
+(The original files for training have been upgraded to TensorFlow 2 and have been renamed to include "new".)

 ## Data Processing
 The following summarizes `main_setup.py`, which contains the steps for processing the input files for training.